Complementary treatments

 Most complementary treatments have not been exposed to or have not withstood the rigours of scientific testing.
 Nevertheless, there is no doubt that many people say that they feel better as a result of complementary therapy.
 The extent to which this is actually the result of the treatment itself remains controversial and it seems likely that there may be other less tangible factors at work.
 Much of the benefit may be as a result of the promotion of relaxation.

-Also a complementary therapist is often willing and able to give you as much time and personal attention as you want – something that is not always possible for your doctors, however well intentioned they may be.
 It’s also true that many people simply feel better for trying to do something to help themselves, especially when conventional medicine may have little to offer them.
 They may feel more in control through availing themselves of some form of complementary treatment, rather than continuing merely to accept passively what is on offer from mainstream medicine.
 It also seems likely that, if for whatever reason patients feel better in themselves, they may then be able to cope better with the demands and side effects of their conventional treatment.

 Whether or not complementary treatments can influence the outcome as far as the cancer is concerned is obviously a very important issue.
 Many of those offering and receiving them believe that the chance of survival will be improved, but there is little evidence to support this.
 There is understandable concern about people with cancer having their hopes raised unrealistically.
+There is in particular a great amount of misleading information accessible on the internet, including fraudulent claims for so-called ‘miracle cures’.

 Complementary treatments are often considered as part of a ‘holistic’ or ‘whole person’ approach to care, implying that conventional medicine is more concerned with the disease than with the patient.
 The pressures on the service and the resulting constraints on time may quite often result in patients getting this impression, but most doctors would maintain that good conventional medicine has always been holistic.

-Most complementary treatments for people with cancer in Britain are offered entirely in good faith.
+Most complementary treatments for people with cancer in Britain are offered in good faith.
 However, you also need to be aware of the possibility of being exploited commercially by the unscrupulous.
-Marketing strategies for non-orthodox treatments include both giving complex pseudoscientific rationales and making superficially attractive conceptual claims, neither of which stand up to close inspection.
+Marketing strategies for non-orthodox treatments include both giving complex pseudo-scientific rationales and making superficially attractive conceptual claims, neither of which stand up to close inspection.
 Non-conventional methods may be hailed as ‘natural’ and much may be made of the toxicity of some conventional treatments, but some alternative treatments can themselves be toxic or unpleasant.

 If you are thinking about some kind of complementary therapy, it is worth mentioning this to your doctor, who may be able to give you some useful advice.
 In any case, your doctor should know about any treatment you are having in order to take it into account when assessing your progress, or possibly when faced with new symptoms or other changes in your condition.
+There is growing evidence that several complementary treatments can interact detrimentally with conventional anti-cancer treatments and with other medications such as anti-coagulants, either by reducing their effectiveness, or increasing toxicity.

 You should be wary of any therapist who says or implies that their treatment can cure you or shrink the cancer, and you should make sure that you are clear in your own mind about what you expect the treatment to do for you.
 You should establish at the outset how much the treatment will cost, how long it will take, and how soon you can reasonably expect to feel any benefits.
 Do not stop taking any conventional treatment without first discussing it with your doctor.